jladrover/NLP-projects/viterbi-pos-tagger/README.txt

 ----------HOW TO RUN-----------------------------------------------------------------

-run `python postagger.py` in terminal with the necessary data in the working dir
+run `python postagger.py` in terminal with the necessary data in the working dir and installed python version

 ----------HOW OOV ITEMS WERE HANDLED------------------------------------------------------